 Find need- and merit-based awards to put toward your accounting education.

-The accounting department awards the following scholarships to students with an accounting major who meet the other requirements.
+The accounting department awards the following scholarships to current students with an accounting major who meet the other requirements.

 The Accounting Alumni Scholarship is open to continuing sophomore, junior, senior, graduate, and second bachelor's degree students majoring in accounting who have an overall GPA of 3.0.
 Full-time and part-time students can apply.
 Preference given to those who demonstrate financial need.